 This collection consists of approximately 5000 books and is housed in the Wynter Room.

-The Swedenborg Collection is currently catalogued by card index at Swedenborg House, but if you are interested in a particular edition of Swedenborg (in whatever language), it is likely that we will have it.
+The section related to Swedenborg Editions is currently catalogued by card index at Swedenborg House, but if you are interested in a particular edition of Swedenborg (in whatever language), it is likely that we will have it.
 Norman Ryder’s A Descriptive Bibliography of the Works of Emanuel Swedenborg (1688-1772) can also serve as a catalogue as he notes under each entry whether a copy is housed at the Swedenborg Society (SOC) or in the library of the General Conference (GEN).